linux-nvme/nvme-cli/README.md

 on a Linux system.

-The public specification is the authority to resolve any protocol discrepencies with this library.
+The public specification is the authority to resolve any protocol discrepancies with this library.
 For more info on NVM Express, please
 see:

   https://nvmexpress.org